Aspect12/aspect-helix-plugins/README.md

-# aspect-helix-plugins
+# Aspect's Helix Plugins

-A repository containing all of the publicly available plugins that I have developed for the Helix framework.
+This is a repository containing all of the publicly available plugins that I have developed for the Helix framework.
+If you need support for any of them, contact me through the Helix discord, or message me directly (Aspect™#5665).